aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides.mathtext/mathborderboxfactory/createmathborderbox/_index.md

 ---
 title: CreateMathBorderBox
 second_title: Aspose.Sildes for .NET API Reference
-description:
+description: Create a math border box by applying to the element
 type: docs
 weight: 20
 url: /net/aspose.slides.mathtext/mathborderboxfactory/createmathborderbox/
 ---
-## MathBorderBoxFactory.CreateMathBorderBox method (1 of 2)
+## CreateMathBorderBox(IMathElement) {#createmathborderbox}

 Create a math border box by applying to the element